rein-Hardt/Call_recorder/README.md

 # Call_recorder
 Call recorder.
-Audio will be saved at CallRec </br>
+Audio will be saved at /SDCard/CallRec </br>
 Known issues:</br>
 1. When the service started, the ring runs badly.</br>
 2. When making an outgoing call it started recording after you pressed dial.
 NOT AFTER ANSWERED THE PHONE!!</br>